 MS Viking Sun was chosen as the first cruise ship in the joint venture to sail on exclusive itineraries focused on the Chinese market starting from 2021, and the vessel will be China-flagged.
 The flag-state switch from Norway to China will allow the ship to sail between Chinese ports regulated under China's cabotage rules (regarding shipping of goods or passengers).

-Viking and China Merchants Shekou signed the new joint venture agreement on November 25, 2020, to operate a fleet of China-flagged cruise ships offering coastal voyages.
+Viking and China Merchants Shekou signed the joint venture agreement on Nov 25, 2020, to operate a fleet of China-flagged cruise ships offering coastal voyages.